jinyangli/GNNBenchmark/README.md

 We suspect that the large variance of Intel CPU is due to automatic CPU clock rate adjustment.

-Alternatively, one should use C++ interface of MKL, BLIS, cuSPARSE, and rocSPARSE to compare their performance.
+Alternatively, one should use C++ interface of MKL, BLIS, cuBLAS, and rocBLAS to compare their performance.